k1nho/blog/content/posts/2025-12-12-the-homelab-series-k3s-and-cilium.md

 ```

 > [!NOTE]
-> If we install Cilium by default, you will notice that Cilium sets `cluster-pool-ipv4-cidr: 10.0.0.0/8` as its default in the configuration.
-We will
-> change this to be inline with the default **PodCIDR** of k3s which is `10.42.0.0/16`, if we do not do that then pods will get IPs outside of the
-> **PodCIDR** which will break cross-node pod communication with services failing.
-This can be achieved with the `ipam.operator.clusterPoolIPv4PodCIDRList="<your-podcidr>"`.
-Learn more about [CIDR]().
+> By default, Cilium uses `cluster-pool-ipv4-cidr: 10.0.0.0/8` for its IPAM.
+That default can conflict with k3s’s PodCIDR (`10.42.0.0/16`), which may break cross-node pod communication if pods get IPs outside the intended range.
+To avoid this, explicitly set:
+>
+> ```yaml
+> ipam.operator.clusterPoolIPv4PodCIDRList="10.42.0.0/16"
+> ```
+>
+> (or whatever your PodCIDR is).
+For more details, see the [Cilium IPAM documentation](https://docs.cilium.io/en/stable/network/kubernetes/ipam-cluster-pool/).

-Let's check our installation with the following command:
+Let's check our installation status with the following command:

 ```bash
 cilium status --wait